How To Use And Configure WordPress Widgets – Part 4

 How To Enable Accessibility Mode For WordPress Widgets

-A screen displays the selected widget with options for changing its settings.
+A screen will display your selected widget with options for changing its settings.

 Click Save Widget to update your settings and go back to the Active Widgets section, or click the Delete button to remove the widget from the Active Widgets section …